gregor-torrence/percussion/README.md

 * `NoiseSource` A sample source of noise.
 White and bounded frequency versions are implemented.
 * `Oscillator` A sample source that is simple oscillator with no envelope functionality.
 Sine, Square, Triangle, and Sawtooth are implemented.
 These are the possible components of additive synthesis.
 * `Model` A class for creating a List of oscillators whose output is to be summed with a Mixer.
 Round and square drum heads are implemented.
-* `Mixer` Creates sampled data from a List of sample sources.
+* `Blender` Creates sampled data from a List of sample sources.
 This is primarily the additive part of additive synthesis.
+A Mixer combines samples by addition, and a RingModulator combines by multiplication.
 * `Processor` A class for processing sample data.
 The order in which these are applied is largely arbitrary.
 Volume Envelope, Normalizer, Distortion, and Debug output processors are implemented.

 #### Typical data flow